AlanClasses/TS-Compiler/README.md

 TS-Compiler
 =====================

-This is my Compielrs class initial project.
+This is the Compielrs class initial project.
 See http://www.labouseur.com/courses/compilers/ for details.

 Setup TypeScript/Gulp